DiamondLightSource/blueapi/docs/how-to/write-plans.md

-# Write Bluesky plans for Blueapi
+# Write Bluesky Plans for Blueapi

 :::{seealso}
 [The bluesky documentation](https://blueskyproject.io/bluesky/main/index.html) for an introduction to bluesky plans and general forms/advice.
 Blueapi has some additional requirements, which are explained below.